electron-userland/electron-webpack/docs/en/README.md

 > Why create a module and not a full boilerplate?

 If you've been in the JavaScript world for even a short period of time, you are very aware that things are always changing, and development setup is no exclusion.
-Putting all development scrtips into a single **updatable** module just makes sense.
-Sure a full featured boilerplate works to, but doing also involves needing to manually update those pesky `webpack` configuration files that some may call *magic* when something new comes out.
+Putting all development scripts into a single **updatable** module just makes sense.
+Sure a full featured boilerplate works too, but doing also involves needing to manually update those pesky `webpack` configuration files that some may call *magic* when something new comes out.

 Here are some of the awesome features you'll find using `electron-webpack`...